Welcome to the Dell Scholars Program Application!

 Please provide more detail about why you did not work. *

-Have you spent time volunteering in your community or school (examples may include: community center, senior center, church, school, etc.)?
+Have you spent time volunteering in your community or school?
 Share with us how often you volunteer and what you’ve learned through these experiences.
 If you haven’t volunteered, please explain reasons why. *

 The information on this page helps us determine your level of financial need.
 Completion of the Free Application for Student Aid (FAFSA) and receipt of a Student Aid Report (SAR) demonstrating Pell grant eligibility is required to receive this scholarship.